No-Mayo Potato Salad with Herbs

 • Smoked Paprika: Don't use regular paprika; smoked paprika gives a hint of-you guessed it-smokiness to this potato salad.

-How to Make This Picnic Potato Salad
+How to Make No-Mayo Potato Salad with Herbs

 Pro Tips